+Carcinogenicity
-Carcinogenicity None of the ingredients in this product are listed as carcinogens by the International Agency for

-Research on Cancer (IARC), the National Toxicology Program (NTP) or the Occupational

-Safety and Health Administration (OSHA).

-MutagenicityNone of the ingredients in this product are known to cause mutagenicity.

-Toxicity for reproduction Sodium borate and boric acid interfere with sperm production, damage the testes and interfere with male fertility when given to animals by mouth at high doses.
+Mutagenicity Toxicity for reproduction None of the ingredients in this product are listed as carcinogens by the International Agency for Research on Cancer (IARC), the National Toxicology Program (NTP) or the Occupational Safety and Health Administration (OSHA).
+None of the ingredients in this product are known to cause mutagenicity.
+Sodium borate and boric acid interfere with sperm production, damage the testes and interfere with male fertility when given to animals by mouth at high doses.